Cover photo by Desire Darling.

 Behaviour

-The Halfshade Dropwing is a shade dwelling species.
-It also sits in dappled light and sunspots near the water but is seldom far from shade.
-It is shy and weary, and flies into the tree tops at the first sign of disturbance.
-Perches on twigs under the overhanging canopy of trees.
-Sometimes also sits low down, close to the water on rocks and exposed tree roots.
+The Halfshade Dropwing is a shade loving species, often perching on shaded twigs over the water.
+It also sits in dappled light and sunspots near the water but is seldom found far from shade.
+The Halfshade Dropwing is shy and weary and flies into the treetops at the slightest sign of disturbance.
+It usually perches under the overhanging canopy of trees, often fairly high up but sometimes also low down, close to the water on rocks and exposed tree roots.

 Status and Conservation

-Uncommon and very localised in South Africa.
+The Halfshade Dropwing is uncommon and very localised in South Africa.
 It is listed as of Least Concern in the IUCN Red List of Threatened Species.
-This species is intolerant of damage to its riverine home and is only found in in good quality habitat.
+This species is intolerant of damage to its riverine home and is only found in high-quality habitats.

 Distribution

-Erratically distributed throughout most of sub-Saharan Africa.
-It is largely absent from the dry arid parts of Namibia, Botswana and South Africa.
-Its South African range is confined to the perennial savanna rivers of the Limpopo and Mpumalanga provinces and the forested rivers of coastal Kwa-Zulu-Natal.
+The Halfshade Dropwing is erratically distributed throughout most of sub-Saharan Africa.
+It is largely absent from the dry arid parts of Namibia, Botswana, and South Africa.
+Its South African range is confined to low altitudes along the perennial savanna rivers of the Limpopo and Mpumalanga provinces and the forested rivers of coastal Kwa-Zulu-Natal.

 Below is a map showing the distribution of records for Halfshade Dropwing in the OdonataMAP database as at February 2020.